luontola/tdd-mooc/data/3-challenges.md

 ## User interface

 Tests should be sensitive to behavior changes and insensitive to structure changes.
 This is even more important in the user interface.
 Changing the visual style or layout of the UI, should not break behavioral tests.
+The tests should only care about what data the UI shows.

 There are patterns like [passive view](https://martinfowler.com/eaaDev/PassiveScreen.html) which try to separate the logic and visuals of the UI, to make the logic more testable.
 With the advent of [React](https://reactjs.org/), UI components can be written as stateless functions, which makes testing them easier.
+But then again, most React code today uses hooks, which make the code stateful and untestable.

 ### Unit testing web app components